LikithDcunha/Rayshader/README.md

 sf
 sp
 Data
-The data used for this visualization is obtained from the Geoportal Berlin/Brandenburg (https://www.geodatenportal.de/geodatenportal/de/home.html).
-The shapefile used contains population density data for the year 2019.
+The data used for this visualization is obtained from the kontur database Berlin/Brandenburg (https://data.humdata.org/dataset/kontur-population-dataset).
+The shapefile used contains population density data for the year 2022.

-Code
+## Code
 The R code used to create the visualization is available in the main.R file.

 The script does the following: